Trust Jack Foundation privacy notice

 Lawful bases and data protection rights

-Under UK data protection law, we must have a “lawful basis” for collecting and using your personal information.
+Under UK data protection law, we must have a reason of justification (known as a “lawful basis”) for collecting and using your personal information.
 There is a list of possible lawful bases in the UK GDPR.
-You can find out more about lawful bases on the ICO’s website.
+You can find out more about lawful bases, your data protection rights, and the exemptions which may apply on the Information Commissioner’s Office’s (ICO) website.
 Which lawful basis we rely on may affect your data protection rights which are set out in brief below.
-You can find out more about your data protection rights and the exemptions which may apply on the ICO’s website:

 Your rights